 - Each party may introduce rebuttal evidence in accordance with G.S.
 15A-1226(a).
 See G.S.
 15A-1221(a)(7). - The judge, in his or her discretion, may permit any party to introduce additional evidence at any time before the verdict.
 G.S.
 15A-1226(b). - 22.
 Absolute impasse.
 As a general rule, some decisions in the course of a criminal trial are made by the defendant and others are made by defense counsel.
 A defendant decides, for example, whether to testify and whether to plead guilty.
 Counsel typically decides strategy issues, such as which jurors to strike, which witnesses to call, and whether and how to conduct cross-examination.
 However, in North Carolina, there is a doctrine of absolute impasse.
 Under this doctrine, when defense counsel and a fully informed criminal defendant reach an absolute impasse as to tactical decisions, the client's wishes must control.
 State v.
 Ali, 329 N.C.
 394, 404 (1991).
 Reversible error occurs if an absolute impasse is brought to the trial judge's attention and the judge fails to require defense counsel to abide by the defendant's wishes.
 See, e.g., State v.
 Freeman, 202 N.C.
 App.
 740 (2010).
 For more information on this issue, see Absolute Impasse in this Benchbook. - 23.
 Defense motion to dismiss.
 At the close of all evidence, rule on any motions to dismiss made under G.S.
 15A-1227(a)(2). - 24.
 Offers of proof.
-Deal with offers of proof as they arise during the trial.
+Receive offers of proof outside the presence of the jury as they arise during the trial.
 See generally N.C.R.
 Evid.
-103(a)(2). - You may hear these at lunch, at the end of the day, etc. - 25.
+103(a)(2).
+You may choose to hear these at lunch or at the end of the day. - 25.
 Charge Conference.
 See generally G.S.
-15A-1231; Rule 21 of the General Rules of Practice for the Superior and District Courts.

-- The charge conference is mandatory.
+15A-1231; Rule 21 of the General Rules of Practice for the Superior and District Courts. - A charge conference is mandatory.
 G.S.
+15A-1231(b).

-15A-1231(b). - It must be held out of the jury's presence.
+- It must be held out of the jury's presence.
 Id. - It must be recorded.
 Id. - Any party may tender written instructions.
 G.S.
 15A-1231(a).
 Any party tendering written instructions to the judge must provide copies to the other parties.
 Id. - Inform the parties of: - o The offenses (and lesser included offenses) on which you will charge; - The affirmative defenses on which you will charge; - What, if any parts of the tendered instructions you will give; and - Any other instructions that you will give, if a party asks.
 G.S.
-15A-1231(b). - Be sure to include a final mandate in your instructions. - Review the charging instrument to make sure that it supports the crimes charged and the State's theory of the case (there is a problem e.g., if the indictment charges kidnapping for the purpose of committing a felony but the evidence shows a purpose of facilitating flight). - Every charge conference should include discussion of the possible verdicts. - Always articulate how the verdict sheet should read. - Make sure that a verdict sheet is being prepared (usually by the clerk, although in some counties by the court reporter, lawyers, or judge). - 26.
+15A-1231(b). - Include a final mandate in your instructions. - Every charge conference should include discussion of the possible verdicts. - Always articulate how the verdict sheet should read. - Make sure that a verdict sheet is being prepared (usually by the clerk, although in some counties by the court reporter, lawyers, or judge). - 26.
 Closing arguments.
 Closing arguments are done after all evidence has been presented.
 G.S.
-15A-1221(a)(8); Rule 10 of the General Rules of Practice for the Superior and District Courts. - For the order of closing arguments, see "Closing Arguments" in this Benchbook. - Consider asking whether counsel will be making any admissions of guilt.
+15A-1221(a)(8); Rule 10 of the General Rules of Practice for the Superior and District Courts. - For the order of closing arguments, see Order & Limits on Closing Statements in this Benchbook. - Consider asking in advance of closing argument whether counsel will be making any admissions of guilt.
 See the section on Harbison claims in Ineffective Assistance of Counsel in this Benchbook. - Consider reviewing with counsel the limits on closing arguments prescribed by G.S.
-15A-1230. - For the court's control over argument, see G.S.
-7A-97.
+15A-1230.